Ronnie Romero: Other projects

-Another new musical venture for Romero in the year 2020 was the Intelligent Music Project, an enterprise created by Bulgarian arts patron Milen Vrabevski in 2010.
+Another new musical venture for Romero in 2020 was the Intelligent Music Project, an enterprise founded by Bulgarian arts patron Milen Vrabevski in 2010.
 Romero appears on the albums Life Motion (2020), The Creation (2021), and Undonditioned (2022).
 Romero and the Intelligent Music Project were revealed as Bulgaria's entrant in the Eurovision Song Contest 2022, with the song "Intention".